LLGerardo/Adaptable-Spin-Top/README.md

 # Adaptable-Spin-Top
-COMP 170 Adaptable Spin Top using javascript Fall 2022
+This was an assignment for intro to object oriented programming.
+This Adaptable Spin Top was created using java in the Fall of 2022